Suspension on long-term care insurance enrollments will last until at least 2026

 While the suspension is ongoing, OPM will not accept any new applications for enrollments in FLTCIP.
 Current FLTCIP enrollees will continue receiving coverage, but they will not be able to apply for increased coverage.
 The suspension also will not affect the claims reimbursement process, OPM said.

 Those eligible for FLTCIP coverage include civilian federal employees and retirees, Postal Service employees and annuitants, active and retired military members, and qualified family members of feds.
-Overall, the program insures less than 0.1% of the some 11 million eligible individuals.
+Prior to the enrollment suspension, FLTCIP was receiving about 6,000 new enrollees annually, which is less than 0.1% of the 11 million eligible individuals.

 FLTCIP premiums increase each time OPM renews the program’s contract with John Hancock Life and Health Insurance Company.
 During the most recent open period for new contract proposals, John Hancock was the only company that submitted a bid.